-Subject:Request for Proposals to Design and Host Elements of the Benjamin A. Gilman International Scholarship Program's Global Food Security Seminars.
+Subject: Request for Proposals to Design and Host the Benjamin A. Gilman International Scholarship

+Program's Critical and Emerging Technology Seminars.

-RFP Issue Date: September 20, 2023 Live Webinar for RFP Walk-through and September 27, 2023, 12:30 PM ET Questions: Webinar Registration.
-Written Questions Due Date & Time: September 29, 2023, 11:59 p.m.
-Pacific Time RFP Question Responses & October 4, 2023 Recorded Q&A Webinar Posted: RFP Due Date & Time: November 1, 2023, 11:59 p.m.
-Pacific Time Anticipated Selection Notification: November 15, 2023 Performance Period for Each Opportunity: Virtual Seminars - between February 1, 2024 and April 30, 2024 In-Person Seminar - between April 1, 2024 and June 30, 2024
+RFP Issue Date: October 18, 2024 Live Webinar for RFP Walk-through and October 23, 2023, 12:30 PM Eastern Time Questions: Webinar Registration.
+Written Questions Due Date & Time: October 25, 2024, 11:59 p.m.
+Pacific Time RFP Question Responses & October 30, 2024 Recorded Q&A Webinar Posted: RFP Due Date & Time: November 21, 2024, 11:59 p.m.
+Pacific Time Anticipated Selection Notification: December 12, 2024 Performance Period for Each Opportunity: Virtual Seminars - between January 15, 2025, and March 31, 2025 In-Person Seminar - between April 1, 2025, and August 31, 2025

 Enclosed is a Request for Proposals (RFP).
-At the direction of the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA), IIE invites accredited U.S. higher education institutions ("Offerors") to submit a best-value proposal to design and host two elements of the Benjamin A. Gilman International Scholarship (Gilman) Program's seminar series entitled "Foreign Policy in Focus: Global Food Security Seminars" (herein referred to as the "Gilman Global Food Security Seminars").
-There are two components to this RFP - 1) one in-person two-day seminar for 50 Gilman alumni and 2) a virtual seminar series (four one-hour webinars) for Gilman alumni and a wider audience of students, faculty and administrators at U.S. higher education institutions.
+At the direction of the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA), IIE invites accredited U.S. higher education institutions ("Offerors") to submit a best-value proposal to design and host two elements of the Benjamin A. Gilman International Scholarship (Gilman) Program's hybrid seminar series entitled "Foreign Policy in Focus: Critical and Emerging Technology Seminars" (herein referred to as the "Gilman Critical and Emerging Technology Seminars").
+There are two components to this RFP - 1) one in-person three-day seminar for 25-30 Gilman alumni and 2) a virtual seminar series (four one-hour webinars) for Gilman alumni and a wider audience of students, faculty and administrators at U.S. higher education institutions on the topic of critical and emerging technology.

 Offerors should read this RFP in its entirety (including attachments), paying specific attention to the instructions and requirements included here.
 Issuance of this solicitation does not, in any way, obligate IIE to award a contract, nor will IIE pay for any costs incurred in the preparation and submission of a proposal.
-IIE anticipates selecting one institution to design and host both elements of the Gilman Global Food Security Seminars: 1) an in-person seminar and 2) a virtual seminar series (four one-hour webinars), with a maximum budget of \$75,000 total.
+IIE anticipates selecting one institution to design and host both elements of the Gilman Critical and Emerging Technology Seminars: 1) an in-person seminar and 2) a virtual seminar series (four one-hour webinars), with a maximum budget of \$60,000 total.
 Budgets are designed to cover outlined costs and other aspects described in the RFP.
-The U.S. government-funded Contractor agreement(s) resulting from this RFP will be provided to the most responsive Offeror(s) whose offer will be the most advantageous to IIE in terms of cost, functionality, and other factors as specified in this RFP.
+The U.S. government-funded Contractor agreement resulting from this RFP will be provided to the most responsive Offeror(s) whose offer will be the most advantageous to IIE in terms of cost, functionality, and other factors as specified in this RFP.